 Corrosion of the reinforcement is unlikely to have any effect on the overall structural integrity of the panels or dwellings.
 The overall stability of the Reema system relies on all the wall units acting together as one complete unit.
 Whilst this occurs, the structure remains stable.

 The potential for structural failure is more significant in the in-situ wall columns and ring beams and precast floor beams.
 The beams in particular were often made using high concentrations of chloride based admixtures, thus increasing their potential vulnerability to corrosion.

 Heavy-gauge (3/8" to 1/2") steel has been used to reinforce door heads and architraves, which were separate precast reinforced concrete components incorporated in the panel during casting.
 Door sills were cast integral with the panel.
 Lifting hooks comprised similar reinforcement which extended the full height of each end of the panels.
 Corrosion of this heavy-gauge steel may lead to localised cracking or even spalling, but again,this is unlikely to affect the overall stability of the house.
 Its corrosion will, however, provide warning of potential deterioration elsewhere in the component affected.

 The proximity of the reinforced in-situ columns to driving rain at the panel joints also increases the risk of corrosion of steel if the concrete in these components is not dense.

-The internal finish consists of timber framing and plasterboard.
+- The internal finish is of timber framing and plasterboard.
 At the junction of each concrete panel there are reinforced concrete columns which were poured on site.

 A number of structural variations have been found amongst various builds and forms.